DEFENSE Critical METAL

 Exploding Prices

-Prices have surged to multi-year highs due to export restrictions and stockpiling
+Prices have surged to multi-year highs due to Chinese export restrictions.

 Silver shield emblem divided into four sections with a solar panel, medical cross, and a target symbol.